-Dom began walking forward, her own Quidditch robes trailing behind her and I followed her while remaining quiet.
+Dom began walking forward, her scarlet Quidditch robes trailing behind her.
+I followed her while remaining quiet.
 Lots of Gryffindors shouted good luck to us as we passed them in the common room, all of them donned in Gryffindor gear, and Dom smiled back at them gratefully while I remained unresponsive.
 As we walked down the hallway, towards the Great Hall, the only thing I concentrated on was the sound of my footsteps.

 When we reached the Great Hall, I couldn’t help but scan the room and notice the Hufflepuffs, clad in their yellow and black gear and giving glares to Dom and I. I avoided the stares, knowing it wasn’t personal as they just wanted to make us nervous, and followed Dom to where the rest of the Gryffindor team was sitting.
 I noticed Gryffin sitting next to a burly guy, who I recognized as the other Gryffindor beater, and they were tossing grapes into each other’s mouths.

 “Ready to play?”
 Scorpius asked as Dom and I sat down across from him, shooting us a grin.
-His excitement just made the fact that I had to play more real and I realized I was also nervous about playing.
+His excitement just made the fact that I had to play real, and that's when I realized I was also nervous about playing.

-“Course we are, captain,” Dom mocked, grabbing a piece of toast of the table and biting into it while giving him a salute.
+“Course we are, captain,” Dom mocked, grabbing a piece of toast off the table and biting into it while giving him a salute.
 “Are you ready?”